Optimal Activation Functions for the Random Features Regression Model: Conclusion and future work

+One could study both the RFR and other models in regimes other than the asymptotic proportional regime.
+The work of \cite{Misiakiewicz2022} is a good lead since it provides asymptotic error formulas derived for our setup but when $n \sim \text{poly}(d), d\to \infty$.
+In this regime, the RFR can learn non-linear target functions with zero MSE \citep{Misiakiewicz2022, ghorbani2021linearized}.
+These formulas are equivalent to the ones in \cite{andrea1} after a renormalization of parameters, a reparametrisation that depend on a problem's constants, as noted in \cite{luANDyau22}.
+It is unclear if this reparametrisation would change the high-level observations from our work but we expect it to change their associated low-level details, like Table \ref{theorem_1_table}'s thresholds.
+It would be interesting to make these same investigations for more realistic neural architectures, such as \cite{Mikhail19} and \cite{Nakkiran19}, for which phenomena such as the double descent curve is well documented.

-In future work we plan to extend our theory to extract AFs for the RFR model that optimize a combination of test error and robustness to test/train distribution shifts and adversarial attacks.
-The starting point will be \cite{tripuraneni2021overparameterization} and \cite{hassani2022curse} discussed in Section \ref{sec:related_work}, the results of \cite{hassani2022curse} needing to be generalized from a ReLU to general AFs before we can optimize the AFs' parameters.
+Finally, it would be interesting to design AFs for an RFR model that optimizes a combination of test error and robustness to test/train distribution shifts and adversarial attacks.
+The starting point would be \cite{tripuraneni2021overparameterization,hassani2022curse} (cf Appendix \ref{sec:related_work}).
+The results of \cite{hassani2022curse} would need to be generalized from a ReLU to general AFs before one could optimize the AFs' parameters.